A Sign of a Booming Economy, Right? Wrong

 It’s no secret that when stock markets fall, people lose money.

 For too long, investors have had it drummed into them that they should buy shares for the ‘long haul’.
 Or build a portfolio that they can ‘set and forget’.

-Well, that’s the quickest way to lose money in a market crash.
+Well, that may in fact be the quickest way to lose money in a market crash.

 The ‘good news’ is that how much you lose is up to you.

 The first step is psychological.
 Investors need to accept that they will lose some money.